Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

 \textbf{Algorithms with Predictions.} With the ubiquity of large data-sets and machine-learning models, theory and practice of augmenting online algorithms with machine-learned predictions have been emerging.
 This framework has lead to new models of algorithm analysis for going beyond worst-case analysis.
-Some applications on optimization problems including revenue optimization (\cite{munoz2017revenue, balseiro2022single,golrezaei2023online}), caching (\cite{lykouris2021competitive,rohatgi2020near}), online matching (\cite{lavastida2021using,jin2022online}), online scheduling (\cite{purohit2018improving,lattanzi2020online}), the secretary problem (\cite{antoniadis2020secretary,dutting2021secretaries,dutting2023prophet}), and the nonstationary newsvendor problem (\cite{an2023nonstationary}).
+Some applications on optimization problems including revenue optimization \citep{munoz2017revenue, balseiro2022single,golrezaei2023online}, caching \citep{lykouris2021competitive,rohatgi2020near}, online matching \citep{lavastida2021using,jin2022online}, online scheduling \citep{purohit2018improving,lattanzi2020online}, the secretary problem \citep{antoniadis2020secretary,dutting2021secretaries,dutting2023prophet}, and the nonstationary newsvendor problem \citep{an2023nonstationary}.
 Most of the related works analyzed the algorithms' performances using competitive analysis and obtain optimal \textit{consistency-robustness (consistency-competitiveness)} trade-off, where \textit{consistency} is the competitive ratio of the algorithm when the prediction is accurate, and \textit{robustness (competitiveness)} is the competitive ratio of the algorithm regardless the prediction's accuracy.
-In contrary, under the stochastic arrivals we do regret analysis on our algorithm and prove our algorithm has near-optimal worst-case regret without knowing the prediction quality.
-Other papers that do regret analysis under the prediction model that we are aware of include \cite{munoz2017revenue} (revenue optimization in auctions), \cite{an2023nonstationary} (nonstationary newsvendor), and \cite{hu2024constrained} (constrained online two-stage stochastic optimization).
-In general this approach is still largely new.
+In contrast, under the stochastic arrivals we do regret analysis on our algorithm and prove our algorithm has near-optimal worst-case regret without knowing the prediction quality.
+Other papers that do regret analysis under the prediction model include \cite{munoz2017revenue} (revenue optimization in auctions), \cite{an2023nonstationary} (nonstationary newsvendor), and \cite{hu2024constrained} (constrained online two-stage stochastic optimization).

 Finally, the closest works to our own are \cite{balseiro2022single} and \cite{golrezaei2023online}, both of which are limited in the following two ways.
 First, the ``base'' problems they analyze (i.e.~without predictions) are strict special cases of the Online Resource Allocation Problem we study.
 Second, they treat prediction quality as binary: predictions are either entirely accurate or entirely inaccurate.
 Under this assumption, they successfully designed algorithms that achieve the optimal consistency-robustness (consistency-competitiveness) tradeoff.
 On the other hand, as stated earlier, we will {\em quantify} prediction quality, and provide tight guarantees for predictions of any quality.